amandasoo/starsmayspeak/content/about.md

 > The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, Amanda likes to make her life more complicated by diving into things sheis clueless about navigating.
+As a hobby, Amanda likes to make her life more complicated by diving into things she is clueless about navigating.
 Like getting this site up and going.